janglowacz/DSApy/README.txt

 There are probably some bugs.
 If I coded everything correctly the only required thing is to have python3 installed, I have not tested this yet.
+If you want to use spells or liturgies that are not included yet, please send me your character sheet so I can add them.

 Enjoy!